docpad-archive/documentation/Hosting.md

-## Via a Standard Apache Server
+## Via a Standard Static Server (apache/nginx)

-1. Perform a generation for an apache and production environment using `docpad generate --env static`
+1. Perform a generation for a static production environment using `docpad generate --env static`

-2. Upload the generated directory to your apache server's `public_html` or `htdocs` directory
+2. Upload the generated directory to your server's `public_html` or `htdocs` directory

 ## Via GitHub Pages